 Home

-The Optical Manipulation Group specialises in optical physics and biophysics.
+The Optical Manipulation Group specialises in optical physics, which we harness in a variety of applications including metrology, bioimaging, and applied spectroscopy.
 Our research focuses on:

 • exotic and structured light fields